fongandrew/meteor-input-block/README.md

       validation errors)
   * Any other variables will be treated as attributes on the input element

 Can be called with an optional contentBlock to custom input element.
-If using a custom input element, the element should have the "js-ib-input" class (or whatever is set on InputBlock.inputElmClass).
+The template will mark the first input, textarea, or select as the relevant element.